ROM cartridge

-A ROM cartridge, usually referred to in context simply as a cartridge, cart, or card, is a replaceable part designed to be connected to a consumer electronics device such as a home computer, video game console or, to a lesser extent, electronic musical instruments.
+A ROM cartridge, usually referred to in context simply as a cartridge, cart, cassette, or card, is a replaceable part designed to be connected to a consumer electronics device such as a home computer, video game console or, to a lesser extent, electronic musical instruments.

 ROM cartridges allow users to rapidly load and access programs and data alongside a floppy drive in a home computer; in a video game console, the cartridges are standalone.
 At the time around their release, ROM cartridges provided security against unauthorised copying of software.
 However, the manufacturing of ROM cartridges was more expensive than floppy disks, and the storage capacity was smaller.
 ROM cartridges and slots were also used for various hardware accessories and enhancements.

 The widespread usage of the ROM cartridge in video gaming applications has led it to be often colloquially called a game cartridge.